Oatmeal with strawberries

 But for the time being, we can only dream about Ireland (this year I think we'll only be able to go in October, hopefully for my birthday)... so today I'm sharing a recipe for a summer porridge with strawberries.
 Healthy, sugar-free, delicious and creamy, with fresh strawberries and all the necessary add-ins, like mixed seeds and nuts.

 100 gr rolled oats

 1 Tbsp chia seeds

-2. Heat a pan with some water and when it starts to boil, add the fruit and lower the heat.
+2. Heat a pan with some water and when it starts to boil, add 8/10 strawberries and lower the heat.
 Add a Tbsp of honey and stir continuously.
 If needed, add extra water.
-Simmer for about 6 minutes, or until the fruit becomes caramelised.
+Simmer for about 6 minutes, or until the fruit becomes caramelized.
 When ready keep aside.

-3. In a small saucepan, add the rolled oats, the chia seeds and the milk.
+3. In a small saucepan, add the rolled oats, a couple strawberries, the milk and a pinch of salt.
 Simmer for a couple of minutes, again stirring all the time.
-When ready, let cool and put in a bowl.
+When ready, put in the bowls.

 4. Top with both fresh and caramelized strawberries, the crushed almonds and walnuts, the mixed seeds, and pour some more milk if needed.
 If you like add honey or topping of choice, and serve.